-The first piece of software you buy for your business is a bit like your first car.
+The first piece of software you buy for your business is a bit like buying your first car.
 It’s functional, it’s reliable and it gets the job done.
-It serves its purpose, and then comes the day you realise you need to upgrade for more space, more power or improved safety and security.
+That first car is well loved, it gets you off the starting blocks and gets you moving, it helps build your experience, teaches you important lessons and develops your ability.
+It serves its purpose and gets you on the road, but the day will soon arrive when you realise that you need to upgrade, you need more space, or more power or perhaps improved safety and security.

-An important thing to note: upgrading software is different from updating software.
+An important thing to note is that upgrading software is different from updating software.

-A software update (sometimes called a ‘patch’) is a download that contains ‘fixes’ for features that aren’t working properly, security patches and sometimes minor feature enhancements.
+A software update (sometimes called a ‘patch’) is a download that contains ‘fixes’ for features that aren’t working properly, or have been improved, they can contain security patches and sometimes minor feature enhancements.

-A software upgrade, on the other hand, involves moving to a new version of your software.
-Moving from Windows 7 to Windows 10, for example, is a software upgrade.
-Unlike software updates, which are usually free, software upgrades often incur a cost.
+A software upgrade, on the other hand, involves moving to a new, updated version of your software.
+Moving from Windows 9 to Windows 11, is an example of a software upgrade.
+Unlike software updates, which are usually free, software upgrades will often incur a cost.

-If you’re upgrading your software and IT applications, you’ll either be moving to new versions of your current software or moving to other products completely.
-Whichever option you choose should depend on your business requirements - more on this below.
+Should you be upgrading both your software and your IT applications, you’ll either be moving to new versions of your current software or moving to completely different products.
+Whichever upgrade option you choose needs to depend on your current and predicted business requirements – we discuss this further below.

-Before you embark on your upgrade odyssey it’s important that you think about why your business needs to upgrade its software.
-Here are some questions to help you isolate the motivation to upgrade:
+Before embarking on an upgrade journey, it’s important for you to think about why your business needs to upgrade its software.
+Here are some questions to help you better define your upgrade reasons:

-- Do our current applications expose us to security threats, like malware?
+- Do your current applications now pose a potential danger of exposing you to security threats, like malware?

-- Are we running into performance or reliability issues?
+- Are your systems and solutions running into performance or reliability issues?

-You need to gather information from across your business and build a picture of how your current applications are performing, and what exactly the issues are.
-Upgrading your software is no mean feat, so you shouldn’t approach it without a clearly-articulated motivation and a set of requirements for the new versions or applications.
+Ensure you gather in-depth information from across your entire business in order to build a complete picture of how your current applications are performing.
+Create a list of any issues, lack of functionality, required updates, patches and new versions.
+Compile a complete picture of what the issues are with your current stack.
+Upgrading your software is no mean feat, so you shouldn’t approach it without a clearly-articulated motivation and a well-planned set of requirements for the new versions or applications.

-So, you’ve got your budget outlined, your requirements are set out and you’ve got a clear understanding of why you need to upgrade your software.
-Now it’s time to start.
+Once you’ve completed your research and you’ve got your budget outlined, your requirements are set out and, you’ve got a clear understanding of why you need to upgrade your software, it’s time to get cracking.